Do I need to Log In?

 Clubs

-Being a part of the broader ROHS community means connecting into some of its many extra-curricular activities.
-I sponsor several, including Royal Oak Model United Nations, Interact youth Rotary, The Roost Student Union, and student service trips.
+During my career, I sponsored several, including Royal Oak Model United Nations, Interact youth Rotary, The Roost Student Union, and student service trips.

 About Me